lagovsp/keepass-smartcard-plugins/README.md

 # KeePass Smartcard Plugins

-This repository gather KeePass Smartcard plugins as well as their source files
+This repository gathers KeePass Smartcard plugins as well as their source files

 ## Plugins